TL;DR

 Monday’s colorful boards can mimic EOS® artifacts, but the pieces are isolated.
 Marketplace templates give you separate boards for Rocks and Issues, yet they remain disconnected islands.

-For many self-implementers, the energy goes into maintaining boards rather than gaining traction.
+For many self-implementers, the energy goes into maintaining boards and views rather than gaining traction.

 - Illusion of ease: templates look right but lack data connections.